-Including British dressage rules a few dressage secrets, a look at some top class dressage horses and tips for training your dressage horse.
+Here we look at the British dressage rules; a few dressage secrets; a look at some top class dressage horses and some tips for training your dressage horse.

 Dressage, today, comes under three distinct classifications; Classical, Standard and Freestyle and it’s important to step back and look at the basics to understand exactly what dressage is, why it has become such a popular sport and what the ultimate aims of the dressage movements are.

 Dressage riding is also one phase in the equestrian sport of eventing and is generally classed as the disciplinarians ridden sport.

 However, freestyle dressage is showing that dressage riders are far from simple discipline focused riders and that they have grace and rhythm as well as style.

 What are the different size dressage arena markings.
 The images here, show the dressage arena letter layouts for a 20x40m arena and a 20x60m arena.

 Top dressage horses have that little something else; that presence, that flashy movement and that sense of enjoyment that says, “I’m that good and I know it“.

 Designed to help the rider adopt the most centrally balanced seat, the dressage saddle helps the rider execute dressage movements.